The Ultimate Security Seal Guide

 American Casting & Manufacturing is a member of the International Seal Manufacturer’s Association (ISMA) and also participates in the ISO committee responsible for seal standards.

-This program is a voluntary and comprehensive alliance in which commercial shippers work with US Customs to develop complete cargo security programs for imports.
+C-TPAT U.S. Customs - Trade partnership against terrorismThe C-TPAT program is a voluntary and comprehensive alliance in which commercial shippers work with U.S. Customs to develop complete cargo security programs for imports.
 C-TPAT participants are expected to use tamper evident seals and to demonstrate that a carefully chosen seal and seal control program is part of the overall plan.
 C-TPAT compliance calls for a security seal that passes the high strength test (H) of ISO-17712.

-In addition, they meet the compliance standards for ISO 17712:2013 according to the “Compliance” supplement at the end of this piece.
-Also at the ISMA website:
+In addition, they meet the compliance standards for ISO 17712:2013 according to the “Compliance” supplement that can be found on the ISMA website.

 Look carefully at lengths, diameters, and available space to lock and inspect the seal.
 Also, consider the environment and duration of use.